 Can we update real data in views?

-Now let’s select data from the TblProfessor table and see if the underlying base table is updated.
-So if you look at the underlying base table TblProfessor table itself, the name is updated to ‘Mark‘.
+Now, let's select data from the TblProfessor table and verify if the underlying base table has been updated.
+Upon inspection of the underlying base table TblProfessor, you'll notice that the name has indeed been updated to 'Mark'.

-So it’s possible to update the base table using views.
-In this case, we call The View as updatable view and in the SQL server, our views are updatable.
+Hence, it's confirmed that it's possible to update the base table using views.
+In this scenario, we refer to the view as an updatable view, and in SQL Server, our views are indeed updatable.

 3